kurosio/Teeworlds-MRPG-0.6/server_lang/README.txt

 Also added Rcon command to generate or update via hashing key strings for translation 'sync_lines_for_translate'
 - It works in a thread / sorts so that everything that is not translated is on top.
 In order not to waste time searching

+### From 29/05/2024 automatic synchronization with data from the database